Records of Heroes

-The Book of Sui says that "There were eight volumes by Wang Can named Records of Late Han Heroes.
+The Book of Sui recorded that "There were eight volumes by Wang Can named Records of Late Han Heroes.
 They are lost.
 There were 10 volumes during the Liang (梁) period."

-The Old Book of Tang says that "[one of] Wang Can's ten volumes were named Records of Late Han Heroes".
+The Old Book of Tang recorded that "[one of] Wang Can's ten volumes were named Records of Late Han Heroes".
 Here it is likely that Records of Late Han Heroes is identical to Records of Heroes.

-Regarding the words "Late Han" in the title, Siku Quanshu Zongmu Tiyao argued that "presumably, Wang Can died when the Han dynasty still existed.
+Regarding the words "Late Han" in the title, the Annotated Bibliography of the Four Treasuries argued that "presumably, Wang Can died when the Han dynasty still existed.
 Though there were so many symptoms that the Han dynasty was near its death, Emperor Xian still was on the throne.
 Wang Can surely could not use the words of "Late Han" as the title of his book, therefore "Late Han" is thought to be introduced by future generations.
 However as Wang Can described Cao Cao as "holy ruler" (聖君) in his "A Poem of Military Service" (從軍詩), we cannot say with full certainty that Wang Can did not put "Late Han" in the title of his book".